Never Miss a Super Bowl Club: Lifetime tickets promotion

 A promotion was also run during the 2010 commercial.
 The Super Bowl Trip for Life Sweepstakes stated that anyone who used their Visa card between September 9 and December 31, 2010, would be entered to win a chance to see the Super Bowl for life.
 Winners would receive round-trip airfare, accommodations, and tickets to the Super Bowl.
 In 2011, it was announced that Tyler Weber, then 24 years old, won the contest.

 Owner and staff attendees

-Outside of the group of fans, groundskeeper George Toma has assisted in preparing the field for every Super Bowl.
+Groundskeeper George Toma assisted in preparing the field for the first 57 Super Bowls.
+Super Bowl LVIII was the first game Toma did not attend or serve as a groundskeeper.

-Norma Hunt, the widow of Kansas City Chiefs founding owner Lamar Hunt has attended every Super Bowl game.
-Lamar Hunt helped establish the championship game and gave it its namesake.
+Norma Hunt, the wife of Kansas City Chiefs founding owner Lamar Hunt, was the only woman to attend every Super Bowl game from 1967 to 2023 (Super Bowl I to Super Bowl VII) until her death in June 2023.
+Her final Super Bowl she attended, Super Bowl LVII, was won by the Chiefs.
+She was also on the podium for the Lombardi Trophy presentation for the Chiefs Super Bowl LIV victory.
+Her husband Lamar Hunt helped establish the championship game and coined the term "super bowl".

-Photojournalist John Biever has attended every Super Bowl.
+As of Super Bowl LIX, photojournalist John Biever has attended every Super Bowl.

 Sports journalist Jerry Green attended every Super Bowl until choosing to not go to Super Bowl LVII due to declining health.
+Green died the month following the game, on March 24, 2023.